walterfreeman/ast101/study-guide-2.md

 ---
 layout: page
 permalink: exam2study.html
-title: Study Guide 3+4
+title: Study Guide
+category: top
 use_math: true
 ---

-# Study guide for Quizzes 3+4
+# Study guide for Exam 2

 In this unit, we studied: